zywang0701/MaximinInfer/README.md

 status](https://www.r-pkg.org/badges/version/MaximinInfer)](https://CRAN.R-project.org/package=MaximinInfer)
 <!-- badges: end -->

-The goal of MaximinInfer is to provide functionality for the paper.
-The function is used to compute the bias corrected estimator of ridge-penalized maximin effect and the point estimator of its linear contrast.
-It also constructs the confidence interval for the linear contrast.
+The package implements the sampling and aggregation method for the covariate shift maximin effect, which was proposed in arXiv:2011.07568.
+It constructs the confidence interval for any linear combination of the high-dimensional maximin effect.

 ## Installation